svdhoog/ETACE/README.md

 Getting started
 --

-For more information on how to use the library, view the [manual](https://github.com/0xfabi/ETACE/blob/master/docs/manual/tex/master.pdf).
+For more information on how to use the library, view the [manual](https://github.com/svdhoog/FLAViz/blob/master/docs/manual/tex/FLAViz_Manual.pdf).

-To see what is possible, see the [tutorial](https://github.com/svdhoog/FLAViz/tree/master/docs/visualisation_scripts/tutorial.rst).
+To get a flavour of what the library can do, see the [tutorial](https://github.com/svdhoog/FLAViz/tree/master/docs/visualisation_scripts/tutorial.rst).

-Or, to get started immediately, you can run the library out-of-the-box on the [test data](https://github.com/svdhoog/FLAViz/tree/master/data/visualisation).
+Or, to get started immediately, you can run the library out-of-the-box using the [test data](https://github.com/svdhoog/FLAViz/tree/master/data/visualisation).
 Instructions on how to do this can be found in the section on Testing of the [tutorial](https://github.com/svdhoog/FLAViz/tree/master/docs/visualisation_scripts/tutorial.rst).

 Running the main module
 --